Healthy environment, vibrant future

 WRI is a 10-year commitment to improve river health along the 187-mile Willamette and its tributaries.
 We envision a river system that supports healthy ecosystems and vibrant communities.

-WRI is transitioning.
-Our grantmaking will end in March 2019, and we're building a blueprint to sustain momentum and support for a healthy Willamette River system into the future.
+Willamette River Initiative is transitioning.
+WRI's grantmaking ended in March 2019 and the initiative is building a community-led Willamette River Network to sustain momentum and support for a healthy Willamette River system into the future.